Wang-Cankun/NOTCH1-scRNAseq/velocity_loom/readme.md

-This folder should contain velocity loom file.
+This folder contain velocity loom file and did not upload to GitHub due to size limit.

 ```
 $ tree --du -h